explosion/spacy-course/chapters/en/slides/chapter4_01_training-updating-models.md

 Finally, we make a small correction to the current weights and move on to the next batch of examples.

-We continue calling nlp dot update for each batch of examples in the data.
+We continue calling `nlp.update` for each batch of examples in the data.

 ---